aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 ### convert_dicts filter

 The `arista.avd.convert_dicts` filter will convert a dictionary containing nested dictionaries to a list of dictionaries.
-It inserts the outer dictionary keys into each list item using the primary_key `name` (key name is configurable) and if there is a non-dictionary value,it inserts this value to secondary key (key name is configurable), if secondary key is provided.
+It inserts the outer dictionary keys into each list item using the primary_key `name` (the key name is configurable).
+If there is a non-dictionary value, it inserts this value to a secondary key (the key name is configurable); if a secondary key is provided.

 This filter is intended for:

-- Seemless data model migration from dictionaries to lists.
+- Seamless data model migration from dictionaries to lists.
 - Improve Ansible's processing performance when dealing with large dictionaries by converting them to lists of dictionaries.

+!!! note
-Note: If there is a non-dictionary value with no secondary key provided, it will pass through untouched
+    If there is a non-dictionary value with no secondary key provided, it will pass through untouched.

 To use this filter: